MINGLE: Mixture of Null-Space Gated Low-Rank Experts for Test-Time Continual Model Merging: Experiments

-\textbf{Number of Seed Samples}\; The quantity of seed samples plays a central role in determining the reliability and efficiency of TTA.
-We examine how varying the number of seed samples per class impacts performance with CLIP ViT-B/16.
-As shown in Fig.~\ref{fig:ab_seed}, even a single sample per class yields strong results, with only minor gains from additional samples.
-This indicates that TTA is largely robust to sample quantity.
-We also observe reduced variance across task orders as more samples are used, motivating our choice of five samples per class as a balanced trade-off between performance and efficiency.
+\textbf{Number of Seed Samples.} The number of seed samples per class is crucial for TTA reliability and efficiency.
+As shown in Tab.~\ref{tab:efficiency_combined} (c), using no samples reduces to the \textit{Static} baseline, where LoRA modules are merged with fixed coefficients (0.3) without adaptation, yielding 70–79\% accuracy.
+Introducing a single sample lifts accuracy to 81–88\%, and adding more samples offers only minor gains.
+Variance across task orders decreases with more samples, making five samples per class a balanced trade-off between performance and efficiency.

+\textbf{Visualization on Gate Activations.} Fig.~\ref{fig:null_gate} shows that the null-space constraint suppresses gate responses on previously seen tasks, reducing forgetting, with smaller $\gamma$ giving stronger attenuation.
+We also observe that gate activations remain below 1.0 across tasks, even in the w/o Null-Space variant (blue curve), showing that under-activation is not solely due to the constraint.
+Instead, it reflects the complementary nature of experts: multiple LoRA modules capture overlapping but distinct subspaces, and softly combining them often yields better performance, especially in settings like TTCMM where task boundaries are fuzzy.

-\textbf{Hyper-parameter of Gate.}\; We study the effect of three key hyper-parameters: $\gamma$, $\beta$, and $k$. $\gamma$ controls the strength of null-space suppression; smaller values lead to stronger attenuation of activations on prior tasks, reducing forgetting (Fig.~\ref{fig:null_gate}, \ref{fig:sensitivity_a}).
+\textbf{Hyper-parameter of Gate.} We study the effect of three key hyper-parameters: $\gamma$, $\beta$, and $k$. $\gamma$ controls the strength of null-space suppression; smaller values lead to stronger attenuation of activations on prior tasks, reducing forgetting (Fig.~\ref{fig:sensitivity_a}).
 As shown in Fig.~\ref{fig:sensitivity_b}, $\beta$ regulates the smoothness of the EMA used to accumulate interference signals.
 A moderate setting ($\beta = 0.99$) balances responsiveness and stability.
-Smaller $\beta$ amplifies noise sensitivity, while larger $\beta$ slows detection of interference. $k$ determines the number of principal directions retained per task; performance saturates at $k = 3$ (Fig.~\ref{fig:sensitivity_c}), indicating that a small number of task-specific directions suffices.
+Smaller $\beta$ amplifies noise sensitivity, while larger $\beta$ slows detection of interference. $k$ determines the number of principal directions retained per task.
+The mitigation of forgetting saturates at $k = 3$ (Fig.~\ref{fig:sensitivity_c}), indicating that a small number of task-specific directions suffices.